-For Capital Gazette journalists, the focus is on getting out Saturday's paper
+Two assignments for Capital Gazette journalists: healing and reporting

 That cooperative spirit is expected to continue in the days ahead.

-The Capital Gazette may need reinforcements from the Sun, since several veteran editors and reporters are among the dead.

-Smith said the shooter was "very deliberate" in "going to the left and down the row of editors' offices" in the newsroom.
+"We received more food from more newsrooms today than the @baltimoresun @capgaznews and all other @BaltSunMedia folks could ever eat.
+And it filled our hearts more than our bellies.
+Thanks to all," Sun reporter Scott Dance tweeted.

-One of the five victims was editorial page editor Gerald Fischman.
+One of the five victims of the attack was editorial page editor Gerald Fischman.
 Friday's opinion page was left blank in commemoration of the victims.

 A small message on the page read, "Tomorrow this page will return to its steady purpose of offering our readers informed opinions about the world around them, that they might be better citizens."